semaphoreci/toolbox/README.md

 # Install binaries
 bash ~/.toolbox/install-toolbox

-# Source functions into currect session
+# Source functions into current session
 source ~/.toolbox/toolbox

 # Add toolbox to your bash_profile to activate it in every SSH session